ncbi/cxx-toolkit/pages/ch_style.md

 Testing
 -------

+Within NCBI, tests (including unit tests) can be incorporated into the nightly automated testsuite by using the **`CHECK_CMD`** macro in the makefile.
+All testsuite results are available on the [testsuite web page](http://intranet/ieb/ToolBox/STAT/test_stat/test_stat_ext.cgi).
+Users can also be automatically emailed with build and/or test results if they are listed in the **`WATCHERS`** makefile macro.

 Unit testing using the [Boost Unit Test Framework](ch_boost.html) is strongly encouraged for libraries.
-Within NCBI, unit tests can be incorporated into the nightly automated testsuite by using the **`CHECK_CMD`** macro in the makefile.
-All testsuite results are available on the [testsuite web page](http://intranet/ieb/ToolBox/STAT/test_stat/test_stat_ext.cgi).
-Users can also be automatically emailed with build and/or test results by using the **`WATCHERS`** macro.
 Please see the chapter on [Using the Boost Unit Test Framework](ch_boost.html) for more information.

 Applications should also be tested, and shell scripts are often convenient for this purpose.